Draft for public comment · v0.2 · April 2026

 Public Comment

-AIS-1 v0.1 is a draft for public comment.
+AIS-1 v0.2 is a draft for public comment.

 Feedback is invited from AI agent developers, blockchain engineers, legal and regulatory professionals, enterprise AI deployers, standards organisations and government bodies.
-The comment period for v0.1 closes 30 June 2026.
-A revised v0.2 will incorporate substantive feedback.
+The comment period closes 30 June 2026.
+A revised v0.3 will incorporate substantive feedback.

 We are looking for:

-Technical review of the smart contract interface and soulbound implementation · Feedback on the tier structure and KYC/AML architecture · Input from regulatory bodies on FATF compliance mapping · Review from W3C DID Working Group on the did:ais1 method · Proposals for authorised issuer status · Real-world deployment use cases and edge cases · Support for formal standardisation through IEEE, ISO or IETF
+Technical review of the smart contract interface and SOA implementation · Feedback on the tier structure and KYC/AML architecture · Input from regulatory bodies on FATF compliance mapping · Review from W3C DID Working Group on the did:ais1 method and resolution algorithm · Proposals for authorised issuer status · Real-world deployment use cases and edge cases · Support for formal standardisation through IEEE, ISO or IETF